KVSKOrg/dellemcansible/docs/ISSUE_TRIAGE.md

 When an issue has all basic information provided, but the reported problem cannot be reproduced at a first glance, the issue is labeled `triage/needs-information`.
 Depending on the perceived severity and/or number of upvotes, the investigation will either be delegated to another maintainer for further investigation or put on hold until someone else (maintainer or contributor) picks it up and eventually starts investigating it.

-Even if you don't have the time or knowledge to investigate an issue we highly recommend that you upvote the issue if you happen to have the same problem.
-If you have further details that may help investigating the issue please provide as much information as possible.
+Even if you don't have the time or the knowledge to investigate an issue we highly recommend that you upvote the issue if you happen to have the same problem.
+If you have further details that may help with investigating the issue please provide as much information as possible.

 ## External pull requests

 Part of issue triage should also be triaging of external PRs.
-Main goal should be to make sure PRs from external contributors have an owner/reviewer and are not forgotten.
+The main goal should be to make sure PRs from external contributors have an owner/reviewer and are not forgotten.

 1. Check new external PRs which do not have a reviewer.
 1. Check if there is a link to an existing issue.